bauerca/drag-sort-listview/README.md

 of 1 means items snap from position to position without animation.
 * `remove_mode`: (enum, "none") One of "none" "fling", "slide", "slideRight", "slideLeft".
 This is inherited from the TI and may change.
+* `sort_mode`: (enum, "press") One of "none", "press", "longPress".
+Sets how a sort is started.
+The default, "press" means you just press and drag an item to sort it. "longPress" means you have to long-press a drag-handle to start sorting it: a normal drag just scrolls the list.
+"none" disables sorting.
 * `track_drag_sort`: (bool, false) Debugging option; explained below.

 ### Listeners